Cataract (beam engine): Watt

 Boulton and Watt used the simple tumbling box design of cataract for some years afterwards, to around 1779.
 After this other designs were used, including a water cataract where the same water was used and recycled continuously and also an air cataract using a circular bellows.
 An air cataract of this type was supplied for the Ale and Cakes Mine.
 The plunger pump design of cataract had appeared in Cornwall by 1785, but was not Watt's invention.

 Open loop control

-The cataract, like most regulators, is an example of a servomechanism.
-However unlike the Watt centrifugal governor, this is an open-loop, rather than closed-loop control.
+Unlike the Watt centrifugal governor, the cataract is an open-loop, rather than closed-loop control.
 The cataract runs at its own speed, but does not measure the resultant speed of the engine.
 The cataract has also been described as a 'water clock'.
 This assumes that the relationship between the cataract's operation and the engine's speed is fixed, which is a valid assumption for a beam engine as the cataract controls the timing of the engine's stroke, rather than a variable power or throttle valve.
 Where a governor controls such a throttle valve, as for the Watt governor, the speed of the engine depends on a complex and unpredictable relation between the engine load, the valve position and the varying efficiency of the engine.
 Such governors must use a closed-loop control if they are to maintain an effective and precise regulation.